Lament of the Lately Bereaved

 Hours passed when we all gathered for your wake,

-a stressful event that was neither good
+a solemn event that was neither good

 nor sane as we all tried (for pity's sake!)